Status: The Immigration Oversight Act received royal assent on May 14, 2026.

 Overview

-If passed, Bill 26, the Immigration Oversight Act, will give Alberta’s government more provincial oversight of immigration, increase transparency and reduce mistreatment of newcomers.
+The Immigration Oversight Act (formerly Bill 26) gives Alberta’s government more provincial oversight of immigration, increases transparency and reduces mistreatment of newcomers.

 Currently, Alberta does not have adequate authority to hold those who represent the immigration industry accountable when they mistreat or take advantage of foreign workers.
-Bill 26 would give Alberta’s government the tools needed to address misconduct, including but not limited to fines, suspensions and bans from recruiting or hiring.
+This act gives Alberta’s government the tools needed to address misconduct, including but not limited to fines, suspensions and bans from recruiting or hiring.

 Key changes